KQM-git/TCL/mechanics/combat/elemental-reactions/elemental-gauge-theory.md

 > Fischl’s charged shot applies 1GU Electro aura and is triggered by Kaeya’s E \(2B\), applying 2GU Cryo.
 Superconduct occurs, and no aura is left behind as triggers can only remove units, they can’t add aura/gauge.

+### Frozen

+Once freeze is triggered, an enemy will be afflicted by a **frozen aura**.
+This aura hides the hydro aura, and any elements applied to a frozen enemy will react with cryo.
+Removing the frozen aura, either through melt or shatter, will also remove cryo and expose the hydro aura, allowing any elemental sources to react with hydro again.

+> Bennett uses E on a frozen enemy, applying pyro, which reacts with cryo to trigger melt and removes the frozen aura.
+Bennett uses E again, this time reacting with the exposed hydro aura to trigger vaporize.

 ## Melt and Vaporize

 ### Reaction Basics